Gwizzee/WebsiteOptimiser/README.md

 Concatenation: The cat command combines the files.
 Automation: onchange monitors the files and triggers re-minification upon any changes.

-This project is licensed under the
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.0